MarcusBecker6123/arb-translatorv2.github.io/README.md

 - **Backend** hosted on **Render**
   Both use free-tier services and can be easily forked or adapted for personal use.

-The web app also contains a detailed **description section** that guides users through the entire process, including how to use their own DeepL API key.
+The web app also contains a **description section** that guides users through how to use their own DeepL API key.

 ---